suri-codes/TARS/README.md

 I plan to distribute prebuilt binaries in the future but for now you can do the following to build and install locally.

 1. Clone the repo

    ```sh
    git clone https://github.com/suri-codes/TARS.git
    ```
-2. Set up the Daemon
+2. Run the Daemon
-  If you want it running to try one time just
    ```sh
    cargo run --bin tars-daemon
    ```
-  If you want to use TARS long-term, I reccomend building the binary and adding it to your startup script.
+  If you want to use TARS long-term, I reccomend building the binary and adding this to your startup script.
+The TARS-TUI will not start without the daemon running.
 3. Run the TUI
    ```sh
   cargo run --bin tars-tui
    ```
   You can also alias this in your shell as `tars`.

 <!-- USAGE EXAMPLES -->
 ## Usage